Illnesses from outdoor activities

 Lyme disease is a bacterial infection that is spread to humans by infected ticks.
 The ticks that cause Lyme disease are commonly found in woodland and heathland areas.
-They are small, spider-shaped insects that feed on the blood of mammals, including humans.
+They're small, spider-shaped insects that feed on the blood of mammals, including humans.

 How to prevent it

-The best way to prevent Lyme disease is to take sensible precautions when you are in areas that are known to have a high tick population.
+The best way to prevent Lyme disease is to take sensible precautions when you're in areas that are known to have a high tick population.
 These include:

-The most common symptom of Lyme disease is a red skin rash that looks similar to a bull’s eye on a dartboard.
-However, it's important to remember that not everyone gets this warning sign so if you have been bitten and experience the symptoms below you should see your GP for a test.
+An early symptom of Lyme disease is a red skin rash that looks similar to a bull’s eye on a dartboard.
+However, not everyone gets this warning sign so if you’ve been bitten and experience the symptoms below you should see your GP for a test.
 Lyme disease is easily treated with antibiotics but can cause more serious problems if left untreated.

 Symptoms appear between 2 and 30 days after the bite and can include:

 - Muscle pain or weakness